BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 |FSGNJ  | rd <- abs(rs1) * sign(rs2)            |
 |FSGNJN | rd <- abs(rs1) * -sign(rs2)           |
 |FSGNJX | rd <- abs(rs1) * sign(rs1) * sgn(rs2) |
+* These ones are very easy to implement: just replace the sign bit of `rs1` with the sign bit of `rs2`, its negation, or xor-red with the sign bit of `rs1` respectively.*

 Instructions for min and max (no big surprise here):
 |instr  | algo                               |